pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/quantatec_cube_technical_blog_draft_v2_jan_2024.md

 Now we're ready for our agent to pass this augmented prompt on to our LLM for **generation**.

 ### Generating Natural Language Analytical Results

+* Subsequently, they generate comprehensive plain English answers based on the insights extracted from the organization's private data.

 Now that we have a newly **augmented** prompt, we can pass it over to our LLM to generate a natural language response that is readable by a technical or non-technical user.